cs3org/OCM-API/IETF-RFC.md

 request body
 * the Sending Server is denylisted
 * the Sending Server is not allowlisted
-* the Sending Party is not trusted by the Receiving Party (e.g. no Invite was exchanged and/or the Sending Party's OCM Address does not appear in the Receiving Party's address book)
+* the Sending Party is not trusted by the Receiving Party (e.g., no Invite was exchanged and/or the Sending Party's OCM Address does not appear in the Receiving Party's address book)
-* the Receiving Server is unable to act as an API client for (any of) the protocol(s) listed for accessing the resource
+* the Receiving Server is unable to act as an API client for (any of) the protocol(s) listed for accessing the Resource
-* an initial check shows that the resource cannot successfully be accessed through (any of) the protocol(s) listed
+* an initial check shows that the Resource cannot successfully be accessed through (any of) the protocol(s) listed

 # Receiving Party Notification